Henning's Cheese Logo and Factory

 How should cheese be stored?

-Wisconsin cheese should be refrigerated at temperatures of 35 to 40 degrees F in the original wrapping until ready to use.
-You should store cheese out of the airflow in the cooler to prevent flavor contamination.
-If the original wrap is removed, rewrap the cheese tightly with plastic film wrap or foil to prevent air pockets.
+Cheese should be refrigerated at temperatures of 35 to 40 degrees F in the original wrapping until ready to use.
+It is best stored in the refrigerator as close to the bottom of the appliance as possible - the vegetable compartment is ideal.
 Once the cheese is exposed to air, mold and dehydration may occur.
 To protect the cheese from mold, always work with it in a clean area.
-It will keep better if rewrapped with new plastic wrap after each time opened.
-To be extra cautious, double-wrap the cheese or place it back in its original container or a sealed container, if possible.
 Strong-smelling cheeses like Limburger should be well-wrapped and kept in a separate container to prevent odors from transferring to other foods.

 How long is it safe to keep cheese?